 Locksmiths will generally not help you break into your car or home without proper identification proving that it is your property.
 Those providing DDoS services are not required to do so.
 Most are also not so keen on giving a hoot.
 They’re in it for the money and accept that they may just be taking down someone’s site.

 Although it was not their primary goal, Anonymous may have contributed to the rise of DDoS for profit.
 Having had their fiasco broadcast by mainstream news, more hackers may have decided to jump on the bandwagon.

 Another contributor to this rising trend is the increase of e-mail security.
 Botnets are programs used for DDoS attacks, but they were once used in e-mail spam in order to break into individual computers.
-Several e-mail hosts have made huge strides in preventing and detecting all types of e-mail spam, as a result criminals with botnets have been forced to find other ways to use them.
+Several e-mail hosts have made huge strides in preventing and detecting all types of e-mail spam, as a

 As a result to the rise of DDoS services, prices for the services have gone down.
 Which makes it even easier for rival businesses to take advantage of.
 What has impacted this trend even more is that DDoS software is freely available online.

 This creates a huge dilemma for online stores.
 When it comes to digital stores, no one has to fight fair anymore.
 It’s no longer just about search engine ranks, businesses can easily pull out the dirty tricks and employ a DDoS service against a competitor.
 In happens in SEO.
 And it’s definitely being used by businesses to disrupt the competition.